playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 }
 ```

+Now, whenever your code shows `process.env.SLACK_SIGNING_SECRET`, it'll represent the value present in your `.env` file

 # Development Hosting {#development-environment-setup}

 In order to have these events called, we'll need to get a public URL to route to.
 In order to do this, we can use `ngrok` to host a public URL in our local environment: